Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_40.md

 but do not apply it.
 + eg. knowing that you should evaluate an argument independently, otherwise no rationality is possible
-+ eg. conjunction fallacy, confirmation bias, waste and selection task
++ eg. conjunction fallacy, confirmation bias, [Wason selection task](https://en.wikipedia.org/wiki/Wason_selection_task)

 #### Experiment III